sara-nl/dmp_feature_matrix/software.md

-Software/tools:
+Software/tools

+The software/tools in this list can be categorized the following way based on functions and requirement it fulfils.

+Data virtualization
+Data Federation
+Repositories
+Metadata management
+Extension

 1. [iRODS](https://irods.org/)

 <b> Description/Common usage</b>

 Used for data virtualization, federation, discovery (from variety of storage resources), workflow automation via policy engine.

 <b> Open Source </b>

  Yes.

 <b> Architecture/Infrastructure</b>

 * code base in c++
 * SQL database backend
 * API/FUSE
-* Flexible rule engine
+* Flexible rule engine language
 * Native authentication, PAM (e.g. redirecting to LDAP) / SSL , GSI, Kerberos

-<b> Metadata management and extension</b>
+<b> Metadata management and extensions</b>

 “The iCAT server stores metadata in the form of “triples” to its relational database.
 The triples consist of an attribute field, a value field, and a unit field.
 The content of each of these fields can be independently defined and applied.
 Metadata may be user-defined or applied automatically.
 By default, iRODS does not automatically apply any user-accessible metadata; the zone administrator must implement metadata automation in the iRODS rule engine.” (irods.org)

-<b> Policy Enforcement</b>

 <b>Layers: </b>

-We identified three layers: a) Data Source Layers b) Data Integration Layer c) Data Publisher Layer
+We identified three layers: a) Data Source Layers b) Data Integration Layer c) Data Publishing Layer

 DSL: